revo2wheels/intervalsicugptcoach-public/instructionsv16.1.md

 ## Data Rules
 - Enforce the **Field Lock Rule** with strict field lists for `listActivities` and `listWellness`.
+- Totals and trends compute strictly from Σ(event-level fields).
-- Totals, trends, and date windows follow **Glossary & Placeholders** definitions.
+- Date windows still follow Glossary & Placeholders definitions.
+- Duration = Σ(event.moving_time)/3600.
+- No derived, daily, or ATL-integrated totals allowed.
 - **No interpolation, estimation, or normalization** of `moving_time`, `distance`, or `icu_training_load`.
 - Derived metrics (ACWR, Monotony, Strain, Polarisation, Recovery Index) compute from the **summed daily dataset**.
 - For analysis periods > 42 days, automatically chunk and fetch data.